 The most important thing you can do when choosing a school for you is to remember that there is a school for you.
 Do your research.
 Decide what you're looking for.
 Visit the school.
 Meet students and teachers.
 Sample the atmosphere.
 And find out if they offer the sort of nurturing and yet challenging environment that will help you make your dreams a reality.

 And don't listen to all the myths you hear.
 Such as:

 1) All boarding schools are costly

 Some boarding schools are very keen to project an image of "exclusivity".
 And that can mean that they set the fees so high that only the wealthiest can afford a place.
 But that isn't true of all schools.
 Others are far more welcoming, and although there may well be requirements for applicants, they won't necessarily all be to do with money.

 At UWC, we believe that a student's financial circumstances shouldn't stand in the way of their dream to change the world.
-Roughly 70% of students at our 17 schools receive full or part scholarships to assist with their education.
-Our National Committees also interview and select students based on their passion and potential, meaning that our schools are places where talented and tenacious young people like you can discover new ideas and drive each other on to great things.
+Over 60% of students at our 18 schools receive full or part scholarships to assist with their education.
+Our national committees also interview and select students based on their passion and potential, meaning that our schools are places where talented and tenacious young people like you can discover new ideas and drive each other on to great things.

 2) Boarding schools aren't diverse

 There's a lingering idea that boarding schools are only home to a "certain type of person".
 That a boarding school education is focused on grades, and not on discovering ideas, opinions and perspectives beyond a narrow bubble.